-Currently, there are 453 operable power reactors worldwide, with a net generating capacity of approximately 400 GWe.
+Currently, there are 449 operable power reactors worldwide, with a net generating capacity of approximately 398 GWe.

-- This includes 42 Japanese reactors that were taken offline shortly after the 2011 Fukushima accident.
-As of October 2018, nine have been reconnected to the grid, seven have been earmarked for decommissioning and another 17 have applied for restarts. - It also includes seven German reactors that were taken offline post-Fukushima.
-Germany plans to phase out all of its nuclear reactors by 2022.
+- This includes 37 Japanese reactors that were taken offline shortly after the 2011 Fukushima accident.
+As of August 2019, nine have been reconnected to the grid and seven have applied for restarts. - It also includes seven German reactors, though Germany plans to phase out all of its nuclear reactors by 2022.

-A total of 57 reactors are under construction worldwide, primarily in emerging economies such as China and India.
+A total of 55 reactors are under construction worldwide, primarily in emerging economies such as China and India.

-There are more than 150 reactors on order or planned, while another 335 have been proposed.
+There are 111 reactors on order or planned, while another 328 have been proposed.